Sunday, April 21, 2024

 If you get to visit this beach...beware of falling coconuts!
 Ha!
 They missed me!

 Just like at home!
-A solitary sandpiper at the edge of the mangrove estuary.
+A spotted sandpiper at the edge of the mangrove estuary.

 The ever present great-tailed grackle...they we the most numerous bird we saw.